mtolly/onyx/haskell/README.md

     Platform-specific game information (name, title ID, thumbnail) is taken from the first input package in the list.
-You can override the package name and description for Xbox 360, or on PlayStation3 you can edit the file-specific part of the Content ID.
+You can override the package name and description for Xbox 360, or on PlayStation3 you can edit the file-specific part of the Content ID, but all of these are optional and default info will be provided if not given.

   * Lipsync file generation